The Detroit Zoological Society helps save wildlife locally, nationally and internationally through a comprehensive program that includes:

 One of those species, Partula nodosa, was saved from complete extinction and sent to zoos.
 The Detroit Zoo was one of a small handful of zoos keeping these snails and at one point, all the Partula snails in the world lived at the Detroit Zoo.
 The Detroit Zoological Society (DZS) now participates in a global program, the Partula Programme Consortium, which manages a captive breeding program at zoos in the United Kingdom, France and the United States.
 One hundred snails were released back to Tahiti in the summer of 2015, and another 60 snails were released in 2016.
+In 2018, an additional 80 snails were sent to Artis Zoo in the Netherlands for eventual release to Tahiti.
 The DZS maintains a colony of Partula nodosa for future releases.

 Environmental Emergency Response